mariagranell/popgenivp/bhvgenomics.md

 |             | ?     | melatonine                 | aggression       |
 | Personality | DRD4  | dopamine receptor          | novelty seeking  |

+> All sequences present in the file "bhv_biomarkers" are sequences from the spcecies *Chlorocebus sabeus*

 ## 1) Polymorphisims for sociality

 ### 1.1) OPRM1 mu-opioid receptor gene